dart-lang/language/working/0723-static-extensions/feature-specification.md

 that the instantiated constructor return type of `E` with said type arguments is `C<U1 ..
 Uk>`.

+*Note that we must be able to choose the values of the type parameters `X1 ..
+Xs` such that the instantiated constructor return type is exactly `C<U1 ..
+Uk>`, it is not sufficient that it is a subtype thereof, or that it differs in any other way.*

 A compile-time error occurs if the invocation passes actual type arguments to both `E` and `C`, call them `S1 ..
 Ss` and `U1 ..
 Uk`, respectively, unless the instantiated constructor return type of _D_ with actual type arguments `S1 ..
 Ss` is `C<U1 ..
 Uk>`.
-In this type comparison, top types like `dynamic` and `Object?` are considered different, and no type normalization occurs. *In other words, the types must be identical, not just mutual subtypes.*
+In this type comparison, top types like `dynamic` and `Object?` are considered different, and no type normalization occurs. *In other words, the types must be equal, not just mutual subtypes.*

 *Note that explicitly resolved invocations of constructors declared in static extensions are an exception in real code, usable in the case where a name clash prevents an implicitly resolved invocation.
-Implicitly resolved invocations are specified in the rest of this section by reducing them to explicitly resolved ones.*
+However, implicitly resolved invocations are specified in the rest of this section by reducing them to explicitly resolved ones.*

 A constructor invocation of the form `C<T1 ..
 Tm>.name(args)` is partially resolved by looking up a constructor named `C.name` in the class `C` and in